 Carefully inspect the T3SU 300 for any damage that may have occurred in shipment.
-If damage is suspected, file a claim immediately with the carrier and contact ADTRAN Technical Support (see the back cover of this manual).
+If damage is suspected, file a claim immediately with the carrier and contact ADTRAN Technical Support (see the front section of this manual for contact information).
 Keep the original shipping container to use for future shipment or verification of damage during shipment.